2022 Normandale Park shooting: Reaction

 The day after the shooting, Portland mayor Ted Wheeler issued a statement that included, "While many of the details of last night's shooting near Normandale Park are unclear, we do know one thing for sure: Our community is dealing with the sadness of another senseless act of gun violence."

 Portland Commissioner Jo Ann Hardesty said in a statement on Twitter, "While we need more information about what transpired, I can say that protesting for racial justice should never endanger those exercising their 1st amendment rights."

 Rallies to show solidarity with the victims of the shooting were held in Minneapolis and New York City on February 21, 2022.
 Activists held a memorial for Knightly at Normandale Park on February 22, 2022.
 Activists left tributes to her and set up a makeshift memorial and encampment at a pavilion in the park.

 Many of the deceased victim's friends and local advocates called the shooting "predictable" due to the history of far-right gathering and violent protests held in Portland in the past year.
-Some also highlighted the city's history of White supremacy and race crimes.
+Some also highlighted the city's history of white supremacy and race crimes.

 The Legislative BIPOC Caucus of the Oregon Legislative Assembly said in a statement, “We cannot normalize violence towards our neighbors exercising their First Amendment right to peacefully gather.
 This weekend, we saw the fatal result of irresponsible rhetoric that villainizes those exercising the right to peaceful protest for racial justice."

 The PPB's initial, inaccurate statement drew widespread condemnation for its mischaracterization of the victims.
 Advocates, including the ACLU of Oregon, argued the error was part of a "pattern and practice" by city officials of misrepresenting racial justice protesters.
-To support this claim, critics pointed to a list of recent PPB scandals, including a lieutenant's friendly texts with a rightwing leader, the police leak of a false story about a city commissioner who was a police critic, and the discovery of training documents that mocked protesters.
+To support this claim, critics pointed to a list of recent PPB scandals, including a lieutenant's friendly texts with a right-wing leader, the police leak of a false story about a city commissioner who was a police critic, and the discovery of training documents that mocked protesters.
 Teressa Raiford, executive director of Don't Shoot Portland, said about the mischaracterization, "I believe that it was [done] to entice vigilantism."
 Several local organizations subsequently called for an independent investigation into the city's spread of misinformation.

+In January 2025 Portland police chief Bob Day issued a formal apology for publishing inaccurate information about the incident.
+He apologized specifically for the police bureau initially saying the shooter was a homeowner when he was not, for falsely claiming the victims were armed protestors when they were unarmed traffic safety volunteers, and for not clarifying the shooting was an unprovoked attack on an innocent group.